gordonguthrie/belka-example/docs/index.md

 This repository is a very basic Gemini application which uses every aspect of the Gemini protocol and is designed to help you understand how to build and extend Gemini servers.

-The Belka Server (which is included in this repository as a dependecy, and is invoked the `rebar.config` which fetches dependencies for the application build.
+The Belka Server (which is included in this repository as a dependency, and is invoked the `rebar.config` which fetches dependencies for the application build.

 The Belka Server does all the plumbing to run a Gemini server for you and if you wish to understand in detail how it works, please see the [Belka Documentation](https://gordonguthrie.github.io/belka).